Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-See a doctor if you see or feel a lump at the base of your neck, or if you have any of the other symptoms of goitre.
+See your doctor if you see or feel a lump at the base of your neck, or if you have any of the other symptoms of goitre.

 If you have goitre, your doctor will ask about your symptoms and examine you.
 They’ll look at your thyroid gland.
-They will feel its shape, size, and check for lumps.
+They will feel its shape and size, and check for lumps.

-You will have blood tests to see how well your thyroid gland is functioning.
-An ultrasound may be recommended to check the structure of your thyroid gland.
+Your doctor will organise blood tests to see how well your thyroid gland is functioning.
+An ultrasound scan may be recommended to check the structure of your thyroid gland.

-If you need more testing your doctor may order a:
+If you need more tests your doctor may order an imaging test called a radionuclide thyroid scan.

 You may also need a biopsy.
 This is when a doctor takes a sample of your thyroid gland.
 This sample is tested for disease.